andymagill/jamloop-challenge/README.md

 ### How It Works

 1. **Automatic Fetching**: On first login, the system fetches a fresh resource ID from CrudCrud
-2. **Local Caching**: Resource ID is stored in localStorage with a timestamp
+2. **Local Caching**: Resource ID is stored in localStorage
-3. **Expiration Tracking**: System checks if the resource ID is older than 24 hours
+3. **Endpoint Validation**: System validates resource IDs by testing against the API endpoint
-4. **Auto-Refresh**: Expired resource IDs are automatically replaced with new ones
+4. **Auto-Refresh**: Invalid or expired resource IDs are automatically replaced with new ones
 5. **Retry Logic**: API errors due to expired resources trigger automatic renewal

 ### Implementation Details